 This post contains affiliate links.

-I love experiment and STEM activity books.
+I love experiments and STEM activity books.
 They are a great way to teach science and to develop independent learners.
 My bookshelves are full of them!
 Some of my books are broad-based and general.
 Others have specific themes, like astronomy, nature, water, magnets, air, physics, chemistry, or electricity.
-One of my favorite series of books are the Tabletop Scientist books from Dover Publishing.
+One of my favorite series of books is the Tabletop Scientist series from Dover Publishing.

-They are colorful books with easy to understand science lessons with a experiment or STEM activity to reinforce each one.
+They are colorful books with easy-to-understand science lessons with an experiment or STEM activity to reinforce each one.
 One of our favorite science projects came from The Science Of Water title in the series.
-It is a fun STEM activity that lets the kids get creative while teaching them a sometimes hard to conceptualize scientific concept.
+It is a fun water strider STEM activity that lets the kids get creative while teaching them a sometimes hard-to conceptualize scientific concept.

 Make Your Own Water Strider STEM Activity